 Follow the seasoned professionals and reputed figures in your industry.
 These are the people you should be looking up to who are successfully doing the work that you want to venture into.

 While you should focus on a unique approach, learning from those who tasted success before you doesn’t mean your work can’t be authentic.
-You can take a cue from their strategy, but do it your own way.
+You can take a cue from their strategy, but do it your way.

 We are not asking you to compromise with your passion.
-But having alternatives when you’re starting out is a wise thing to do.
+But having alternatives when you’re starting is a wise thing to do.
 Also, let’s rehash what we stated earlier.

 Turning your passion into a career requires sacrifices, at least in the beginning.
 As they say, if life gives you lemons, make lemonade.
 You should be eager to accept something that’s in one way or another, associated with your passion and would gradually help you to get there.